AKuzina/DWP/README.md

 python3 train.py --dataset_name notMNIST --trian_size -1
 ```

-- Train VAE
+- Train VAE on the kernels
 ```bash
 python3 train_vae.py --kernel_size 7
 ```

-- Train model on the target dataset with VAE as a prior
+- Train model on the target dataset with VAE from the previous step as a prior
 ```bash
 python3 train.py --dataset_name MNIST --prior notMNIST --trian_size 100
 ```

 # Citation
+If you find our paper or code useful, feel free to cite the [paper]((https://www.frontiersin.org/articles/10.3389/fnins.2019.00844/full):
 ```text
 @article{kuzina2019bayesian,
   title={Bayesian generative models for knowledge transfer in mri semantic segmentation problems},